hatoo/resume/README.md

 I love solving problems especially in Rust.
 I participate in competitive programming contests, AtCoder and Codeforces.
 My handle name is hatoo.
 I'm a blue coder at Atcoder and Codeforces, have good skills about algorithms.
-I prefer "marathon style" contests.
+I prefer "marathon" style contests.
 I achieved good results in some marathon contests.

 #### Competitive Programming Ratings